Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-The purpose of a Sound bar is to provide louder volume than that of the TV that is has been placed or mounted in front of.
-This simple concept — driven home by the proliferation of ever thinner flat panel TVs that render the size of speakers puny — has had “bells and whistles” added to it, such as being able to see their menus through a video connection with the TV.
+The purpose of a soundbar is to provide louder volume than that of the TV that has been placed or mounted in front.
+This simple concept — driven home by the proliferation of ever-thinner flat-panel TVs that render the size of speakers puny — has had “bells and whistles” added to it, such as being able to see their menus through a video connection with the TV.
 These are features that the best soundbar should have.
 But in the case of Sceptre’s SB301524W Smart Speaker Sound Bar 2.1 with Built-in Subwoofer & Android Platform, its addition of Android OS means “Smart TV’ capabilities designed around specific entertainment venues.
 And which makes its purchase more useful than that of just “louder volume.”

 At a retail price of $299.99, the SB301524W shouldn’t come in a cheesy cabinet.
-It doesn’t — on the contrary, the “build” is of a nice quality — not deluxe for sure, but it’s understated attractive.
+It doesn’t — on the contrary, the “build” is of nice quality — not deluxe for sure, but it’s understated and attractive.
 There’s a solid feel when placed on a stand in front of the TV and it doesn’t wobble or “creak” when moved around either.
 If you like attractive and good-quality devices, take a look at our best speakers list.

-Connecting to the TV’s audio output can be done either through coaxial, 3.5mm jack or RCA analog stereo inputs.
+Connecting to the TV’s audio output can be done either through coaxial, 3.5mm jack, or RCA analog stereo inputs.
 HDMI is also available, but this is for use so that the SB301524W’s “Smart TV” functionality via Android can be seen on the TV; the HDMI going into a free HDMI input on the TV.
-The next step is to integrate the SB301524W’s built in WiFI with the home network — for this reason alone you must be able to see the Sound bar’s menus.
-The procedure is straightforward and similar to that of a WiFi equipped Sceptre TV.
+The next step is to integrate the SB301524W’s built-in WiFI with the home network — for this reason alone you must be able to see the Sound bar’s menus.
+The procedure is straightforward and similar to that of a WiFi-equipped Sceptre TV.
 But lacking is WiFi Protected Setup (WPS) support, so you have to key in the WiFi Network Key on your router.
-This is difficult with the Sound bar remote but fortunately only needs to be done once.
+This is difficult with the soundbar remote but fortunately only needs to be done once.
 On the other hand, the Internet connection was fast and stable.
 For great connectivity and diverse input options, check out our Sony HT ST5000 review.

-The SB301524W’s control menus were easy and intuitive to navigate, with pre-sets for Movies, Music, News and Games averaging out the settings as Sceptre thought best for each category.
-The front panel mirrors the choices being made, but its limited information is just another reason why using onscreen menus make more sense.
-But on the plus side the colored text is more readable from a distance.
+The SB301524W’s control menus were easy and intuitive to navigate, with pre-sets for Movies, Music, News, and Games averaging out the settings as Sceptre thought best for each category.
+The front panel mirrors the choices being made, but its limited information is just another reason why using onscreen menus makes more sense.
+But on the plus side, the colored text is more readable from a distance.

-Bottom line: The Sceptre SB301524W Smart Speaker Sound Bar 2.1 with Built-in Subwoofer & Android Platform sound bar has all of the good qualities of a basic Sound bar review for enhancing audio quality plus the benefit of Android for playing Android games, music and videos and access to all of your Android apps on a big screen without needing to use phone, computer or other external device in between.
+Bottom line: The Sceptre SB301524W Smart Speaker Sound Bar 2.1 with Built-in Subwoofer & Android Platform soundbar has all of the good qualities of a basic soundbar review for enhancing audio quality plus the benefit of Android for playing Android games, music, and videos and access to all of your Android apps on a big screen without needing to use a phone, computer or another external device in between.